Nikola Tesla may have been the greatest geek who ever lived.

 This is important, because there will be a story.
 If you're trying to become a millionaire, a Brinks truck is probably not going to back up to your cellar door and unload cash and gold bullion (although that would be an amazing story).
 It will happen in incremental steps -- and by mentally rehearsing, or simulating, the story, you can more clearly see the steps you need to take next.

 Will your future play out exactly according to your simulation?
 We can say with almost total certainty that it will not.
 Unexpected challenges will present themselves; obstacles you never could have foreseen will block your way.
 But you will be better equipped to deal with an unpredictable future, because by developing the skill of mental simulation, you can run new simulations in real time, taking the new situation as a starting point.

-And stimulates your mind.
+To simulate reminds And stimulates your mind.